RevBMcK/ProjectOne/README.md

 - Export all results into a JSON file/ can optional because(changes done)

 ### Presentations
-- You will be asked to run an analysis using the console application on the day of the presentation, so be prepared to do so.
+- Run an analysis using the console application.
-- We'll have 5-10 minutes a piece, so make sure your presentation can be covered in that time, focusing on the parts of your analysis you find most interesting.

 ### Technologies
 - Hadoop MapReduce